njaved/just-the-doc/docs/3_base_application/base_application.md

     c.
 Edit file `terraform.tf`, change the bucket name and `SITE_NAME` in the file as suggested in the *Table-2*

-<h4 align="center"> Table-2 </h4>
+#### Table-2

 | Parameter | Template Value                                               | Example                                            | Description                                                                 |
 |-----------|--------------------------------------------------------------|----------------------------------------------------|-----------------------------------------------------------------------------|
 | bucket    | `cdc-nbs-terraform-<EXAMPLE_ACCOUNT_NUM>`                    | `cdc-nbs-terraform-12345678901213`                | S3 bucket to store infrastructure artifacts                                 |
 | key       | `cdc-nbs-SITE_NAME-modern/infrastructure-artifacts`          | `cdc-nbs-fts3-modern/infrastructure-artifacts`    | Path for the artifacts inside the S3 bucket.
 The bucket needs to exist before running `terraform apply`, but the path will be created automatically. |

 8. Review the inbound rules on the security groups attached to your database instance and ensure that the CIDR you intend to use with your NBS 7 VPC (modern-cidr) is allowed to access the database.

     a.
 For e.g if the modern-cidr from the Table-1 is 10.20.0.0/16, there should be at least one rule in a security group associated to your database that allows MSSQL inbound access from your modern-cidr block

 9. Make sure you are authenticated to AWS.
 Confirm access to the intended account using the following command.
 (More information about authenticating to AWS can be found at the following link.)